Among the questions we are asked most frequently at Renaissance Recovery are “how does addiction start?”, or “how does drug addiction start?“

 How Does Drug Addiction Start?

-While most people choose to use drugs for the first time, nobody chooses addiction.
+While most people choose to use drugs for the first time, nobody chooses drug addiction.

 Addiction does not occur through a lack of morals or a lack of willpower, either – more on that below.